 - know who they are connected to

-- know how they can participate and contribute in a way that is real to them
+- know how they can participate and contribute in a way that is meaningful to them

-- know their teacher/kaiako can see them progress in learning.
+- know their kaiako or teacher can see them progress in their learning.

 Each Curriculum Leads has:

-- experiential knowledge and competencies in supporting curriculum design that has evidenced improved outcomes for diverse communities
+- experiential knowledge and competencies in supporting curriculum design that has improved learning outcomes and fostered wellbeing for diverse communities

-- strong facilitation skills with highly honed interpersonal skills, diplomacy and an ability to adapt to different interaction styles and contexts
+- strong diplomacy, interpersonal and facilitation skills, with an ability to adapt to different interaction styles and contexts

 Why have Curriculum Leads been appointed?

-We have been told that schools and ngā kura would like more support to weave wellbeing into their local curriculum and marau ā-kura.
+We have been told that early learning settings, schools and ngā kura would like more support to weave a focus on fostering wellbeing through their local curriculum and marau ā-kura.